jojozhuang/jojozhuang.github.io/_posts/2016-01-16-setup-github-pages-site-locally-with-jekyll.md

 jekyll build
 jekyll serve
 ```
-If you want jekyll to start at different port, add port option when using jekyll serve.
+If you want jekyll to start at different port, add port option when using `jekyll serve`.
 ```sh
 jekyll serve --port 12001
 ```